ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   task must have.
 * `max_batch_lifetime`: The maximum number of times a batch of reports may be queried by the Collector.
+* `task_expiration`: The time up to which clients are expected to upload to this task.
+The task is considered completed after this time.
+Aggregators MAY reject reports that have timestamps later than `task_expiration`.
 * A unique identifier for the VDAF instance used for the task, including the type of measurement associated with the task.